Baru, Hunedoara

 Baru (Nagybár, Groß-Elephant) is a commune in Hunedoara County, Transylvania, Romania.
 It is composed of four villages: Baru, Livadia (Mezőlivádia), Petros (Petrosz), and Valea Lupului (Farkaspatak).

 The Grădiștea Muncelului-Cioclovina Natural Park is partly located on the territory of the commune.

+At the 2021 census, the commune had a population of 2,425; of those, 89.32% were Romanians and 2.14% were Roma.